mfmullen/PhaseUnwrapping/README.md

 # PhaseUnwrapping
-2D phase unwrapping plugin for Matlab
+2D&3D phase unwrapping plugin for Matlab

-To compile in Matlab, type
+To compile the 2D unwrapper only in Matlab, type mex phaseUnwrap2D.cpp

-mex phaseUnwrap2D.cpp
+To compile the 2D/3D unwrapper, use mex phaseUnwrap

 then for a given wrapped (double) phase image, type unwrapped = phaseUnwrap2D(wrapped);
+OR
+unwrapped = phaseUnwrap(wrapped);

 to get the unwrapped image.